 Ask the Expat Q&A

 Being connected to the web and having high-speed and instant access to the Internet, data and information has become a way of life for millions of people around the world.
 The number of people accessing the mobile internet is growing at an enormous rate.
-In 2009 there were an estimated 450 million mobile internet users worldwide, and this figure is expected to double in the next few years.
-The ITU (International Telecommunication Union, a United Nations agency) estimates that mobile web access with laptops and smartphones will overtake desktop web access within five years.
+In 2014 there will be an estimated 1,750,000 million mobile internet users worldwide, and this figure is expected to climp in the next few years.
+The ITU (International Telecommunication Union, a United Nations agency) estimates that mobile web access with laptops and smartphones are overtaking desktop web access.

 Should You Bring Your Smartphone?

 Most smartphones today use the GSM (Global System for Mobile Communications) standard and are compatible with all major cell phone frequencies around the world.
 But if you have an older phone that you would like to take abroad, make sure it is a GSM phone with at least three frequencies, or it might not work at your destination.
 The cheapest solution is to find a local service provider as soon as possible, to avoid expensive international roaming and data transfer charges.
 Problems only arise if your phone has been locked by your service provider at home, in which case it will not work with a different provider overseas.
 You can ask your provider to unlock your phone, or you can have your phone unlocked by a third-party company for a fee.
 Once unlocked, you can switch out the old SIM card with one from your new service provider.
 The only disadvantage is that your unlocked phone may not support all the features offered by your new service provider, or the new provider many not support all the features you previously enjoyed.